-China’s State Grid to buy 24% stake in ADMIE
+China’s State Grid to buy 24% stake in Admie

 Boosting ties between Greece and China

 Greek Prime Minister Alexis Tsipras visited China in July and the EUR 320 million worth deal is seen as a part of boosting ties between two countries.
-It comes shortly after PPC signed an initial agreement with China Machinery Engineering Corporation (CMEC) to build a EUR 1 billion power plant in Greece in September.
+It comes shortly after PPC signed an initial agreement with China Machinery Engineering Corp.
+(CMEC) to build a EUR 1 billion power plant in Greece in September.
 Earlier this year Chinese shipping and port giant China Cosco Holdings Co. bought a 51% stake in Greece’s largest port Piraeus.

 State Grid International Development is a subsidiary of State Grid Corporation of China (SGCC) established in June 2008.
 From 2012 the company serves as a professional platform which executes overseas electric power asset investments and operations for SGCC.
 Besides supplying with electrical energy over 1.1 billion people in 26 provinces, autonomous regions and municipalities in China , State Grid also owns and operates overseas assets in the Philippines, Brazil, Portugal, Australia, Italy and more.